 There are a variety of opportunities available to graduates of political science degree programs.
-Most work in the federal government as elected officials or in various other capacities.
+Many graduates work in government as elected officials or in various other capacities.
 Other career options include journalism, law, business and teaching.

 Government and Advocacy Jobs

 Those with backgrounds in political science can find jobs lobbying the government on behalf of interest groups and other non-government organizations.
 These individuals work closely with various stages of government, negotiating with elected officials and influencing policy to advance the goals of their employers or clients.
 This career does not necessarily require the completion of a graduate degree, though it could help in getting a job.
 Courses in political theory, political economy, international relations and government procedures could apply for aspiring lobbyists.
 Other crucial skills include public speaking and networking skills.
-The median annual salary for lobbyists in November of 2013 was $69,904, as reported by PayScale.com, with most making between $36,735 and $125,491 a year.
+The median annual salary for lobbyists in September 2014 was $66,602, as reported by PayScale.com.

 A political science degree can often lead to a career in business, with banking, advertising, personnel and public relations as possible employment goals.
 Political science students seeking to enter the business world usually need superb verbal and written communication skills as well as a high-level understanding of mathematics and economics.
 Computers skills are also valuable in business professions.
 This is a very competitive field, and a graduate degree, while not a strict requirement, can be an aid in job acquisition and might lead to advanced positions, such as corporate management.

-The BLS listed the median annual salary for public relations specialists at $54,170 in 2012.
-The federal government's executive branch was the highest-paying industry for the profession at that time, paying out an average wage of almost $88,000 per year.
-In addition, the BLS projects a 23% job growth for the public relations specialist field between 2010 and 2020.
+The BLS listed the median annual salary for public relations specialists at $54,940 in 2013.
+The federal government's executive branch paid an average wage of about $88,000 to its public relations specialists that year.
+In addition, the BLS projects a 12% job growth for the public relations specialist field between 2012 and 2022.

 Political science majors might also find jobs teaching children, teenagers or young adults.
 At the elementary and middle school levels, these individuals might be qualified to teach history, social studies or government, while high school teachers could work with more specific subjects, such as American government.
 Any number of specific political science courses might be taught at the postsecondary level, depending on the teacher's interests and area of specialization.
 Teacher certification is required along with a bachelor's degree to teach in public schools, and those who want to teach college students usually must earn a graduate degree.

-Elementary school teachers saw a median annual salary of $53,400 in 2012, as per BLS data, while middle school teachers made a median income of $53,430 a year.
-The median yearly wage for high school teachers in 2012 was $55,050, and teachers of political science at the postsecondary level that year earned a median wage of $72,170 annually.
-Teachers at all levels except high school are expected to see around average job growth from 2010-2020, the BLS reports, while job growth for high school teachers is expected to be at a lower-than-average rate of 7% during that time.
+Elementary school teachers saw a median annual salary of $53,590 in 2013, per BLS data, while middle school teachers made a median income of $53,940 per year.
+The median yearly wage for high school teachers in 2013 was $55,360, and teachers of political science at the postsecondary level that year earned a median wage of $73,760 annually.

 Related to What to Do with a Political Science Degree